usdx-wallet/exchange-api/README.md

 ### User experience notes
 To provide a good user experience several things should be considered:
 * Always provide user with both QR code and deep link.
-* Prefer `type=open_amount`, so user would be able to choose arbitrary amount, but will not be able to mess up with memo and account name.
+* Prefer `transactionType=open_amount`, so user would be able to choose arbitrary amount, but will not be able to mess up with memo and account name.
 * Provide us with the regexp that we could use to validate the memo, in case if user will decide to fill values manually.
 This way our mobile wallet will show a warning to the user, if he will try to send a transaction with wrong code in memo.
 For example it could be `/^[0-9]{7}$/` (seven arbitrary digits), or `/^ID[a-z0-9]{4}$/` ('ID' plus four lowercase alphanumeric characters).